-Commissioned in August 2019, this 40 Gbps E-band wireless channel provides Norilsk Nickel (LSE: MNOD) and local residents with broadband Internet access.
-This installation of E-Band PPC-10G-E-HP / 2+0 radios was done by DOK Ltd. engineers jointly with specialists of Edinstvo Ltd., a subsidiary of Norilsky Nickel, who is responsible for the telecommunications of the holding.
+Commissioned in August 2019, this 40 Gbps E-band wireless channel provides industrial facilities and local residents with broadband Internet access.
+This installation of E-Band PPC-10G-E-HP / 2+0 radios was jointly with customer’s specialists, who are responsible for the telecommunications.

 PPC-10G-E-HP / 2+0 radios operate in the frequency range 70/80 GHz and has two independent 10 Gigabit Ethernet channels.
 Two PPC-10G-E-HP / 2 + 0 radio bridges with various center frequency and cross-polarization of the signal allows to get 40 Gbps aggregate total bandwidth.

 Pavel Vadov, technical director of Edinstvo Ltd., said, “We are pleased with the operation of the radio channel between the Igarka and Priluki sites across Yenisei river.
 The equipment meets our requirements for the availability of a communication line and has shown itself well when operated in the Arctic Circle.
 Now we are considering the possibility of increasing the capacity of the radio bridge by 4x more 10GE channels, using similar equipment from DOK for the 40.5-43.5 GHz Q-band spectrum.”